Dawnfall/DawnRep/README.md

 # Chess App

-Chess application as part of school project so Language is Slovenian
+Chess application made in c# as part of school project so Language is Slovenian

-Only human games possible, also stores games which you can review at later time.
+Only human games possible.
+Stores games which you can review at later time.